 The action – Identifying policy instruments

-Central questions arise on which measures can contribute to incremental as well as transformative demand-side solutions for mitigation of climate change.
-Climate economics argue for pricing carbon as key policy instrument that is technology neutral and achieves mitigation efficiently.
-But while carbon pricing is a key instrument, issues like path dependency of urban infrastructure or imperfectly ‘rational’ agents point to the role of other or additional instruments that are relevant for end-users and consumers and hence demand side mitigation.
+Central questions arise on which measures can contribute to incremental, and transformative, demand-side solutions for mitigating climate change.
+Climate economists argue for pricing carbon as key policy instrument that is technology neutral and achieves mitigation efficiently.
+But while carbon pricing is a key instrument, issues like the path dependency of urban infrastructures, or imperfectly ‘rational’ agents point to the role of other or additional instruments that are relevant for end-users and consumers, and hence the importance of demand side mitigation.
 Political economy considerations also suggest that demand-side policies play an important role in policy sequencing8.
-In fact, human being as end users often have additional motives beyond the ‘perfect rationality’ of an ecomomic agent, insights that have led to huge advances in behavioral psychology and behavioral economics9,10.
-As a result, ‘nudges’, subtle changes in choice architectures, have been proposed and implemented as suitable policy instrument11, without disqualifying the relevance of traditional regulatory policies12. .
-Moreover, beyond individual choices also social settings, every-day-practices of social groups, and physical infrastructures, such as street networks, have direct and measurable impact on consumer choices and end-use demand4,13.
+In fact, human being as end users often have additional motives beyond the ‘perfect rationality’ of an economic agent, insights that have led to huge advances in behavioral psychology and behavioral economics9,10.
+As a result, ‘nudges’, subtle changes in choice architectures, have been proposed and implemented as suitable policy instrument11, without disqualifying the relevance of traditional regulatory policies12.
+Moreover, beyond individual choices, the social setting, every-day-practices of social groups, and physical infrastructures, such as street networks, have a direct and measurable impact on consumer choices and end-use demand4,13.
 In congested cities, company-level incentives, e.g. for telecommuting or bike riding, might be more relevant than monetary signals.
 Also, transport-oriented development enables low-carbon mobility and accessibility, enabling habit formation congruent with climate mitigation.
 These measures are particularly appealing in addressing multiple objectives14, and take center stage when focusing on well-being.
-While there are different emphases on solutions, the encompassing question is the same: Which policy instrument or measure can contribute how much for demand-side mitigation of climate change under what conditions and without reducing human wellbeing?
+While there are different emphases on solutions, the encompassing question is the same: Which policy instrument or measure can contribute how much for demand-side mitigation of climate change under what conditions and without reducing human well-being?

 This question is useful but alone insufficient.
-In fact, there is a long history of useful policy proposals that never have been implemented for not reflecting the real constraints of policy makers on the ground: political economy; institutional functioning; and constraints of capacity.
-Also, heterogeneity among people, and social dynamics, indicate the need for dynamic planning in policy design.
+In fact, there is a long history of useful policy proposals that never have been implemented due to the real constraints of policy makers on the ground: political economy; institutional functioning; and capacity constraints.
+Also, heterogeneity among people and social dynamics indicate the need for dynamic planning in policy design.
 This requires examining not only energy service provisions, but also service provision chains, which highlight how individual and systemic elements combine.
 Hence, an accompanying key question is: How can measures be best implemented and become part of local every-day-practices?
-Here, valuable insight can, e.g., be derived from transition theory and the social sciences15.
+Here, valuable insights can be derived from transition theory and the social sciences15.

 To enable transdisciplinary discussions it is important to utilize common frameworks serving as focal points for discussions and research.
 As an example, we suggest the Avoid-Shift-Improve framework, well established in the Sustainable Transport community (Box 2), as an organization tool for driving demand-side policy measures for climate change mitigation.
 We argue that the Avoid-Shift-Improve categorization is intuitive to understand, helpful to identify measures that reduce GHG emissions, and applicable to all services and end-use sectors.
-As illustration, we list a number of key avoid, shift, and improve measures for different end-use sectors and services (Table 1).
+As an illustration, we list a number of key avoid, shift, and improve measures for different end-use sectors and services (Table 1).